 The undigested thoughts that follow are provoked by a rare trip to Wales last week, on the one hand, which had me thinking about my dad, and on the other by this very moving BBC report about Mohammad Alaa Aljaleel, who runs a shelter for abandoned cats in the besieged city of Aleppo.
 Part of me watching it was thinking, “Typical: to get people to care, show them anything but the real human cost.”
 But one detail of the report clarified that this fluffy animal story was, actually, all about the human tragedy of Syria.
 Aljaleel explains how a little girl had brought her cat to him before her family fled to Turkey, and how she begs for news about the cat, and Aljaleel sends her photos by phone.

 That girl may just be missing her cat.
-But cats and dogs stand in so easily for family and domestic life, and at some level I’m sure that in her anxiety about her cat, the girl is also expressing the pain and dislocation of having had to leave her home.
+But cats and dogs stand in very easily for family and domestic life, and at some level I’m sure that in her anxiety about her cat, the girl is also expressing the pain and dislocation of having had to leave her home.
 When she gets her beloved cat back, God willing, she will be back home again, life will be as it was, and she can resume her childhood.

 That, combined with my day in Wales, reminded me of a story that my dad used to tell.
 It is the early 1920s, and he and his parents (he is only 2) are moving house, from a tenancy at Llanfihangel Aberbythych, near Llandeilo in Carmarthenshire, to a freehold farm in Newport Pagnell, Bucks.
-My grandparents were Welsh-speakers, and I’ve always felt that that relocation in the 1920s was not so different, in terms of the experience of the migrants, from more recent immigration from further abroad.
+My grandparents were Welsh-speakers, and I’ve always felt that this relocation in the 1920s was not so different, in terms of the experience of the migrants, from more recent immigration from further abroad.

 It may be more personal than that: my dad remembered being very unhappy indeed about leaving Wales, especially missing Mamgu, his grandmother, who had stayed behind in Llanfihangel.
 Another story he told was about his own attempt to return to Wales, at the age of three.
 He didn’t get very far (though far enough to freak out his parents), but again it makes sense that the idea of the cat succeeding in getting home was so important to him because it did what he couldn’t.